Looking After Your Fine Jewellery

 Rings usually require more care, inspections and maintenance than other types of jewellery because they are the most likely to come into frequent contact with objects and surfaces.

-Holly Robinson Jewellery recommend that you remove all rings before engaging in any activity that could cause damage.
+Holly Robinson Jewellery recommends that you remove all rings before engaging in any activity that could cause damage.
 Strenuous or manual activities such as gardening or sporting pursuits are obvious examples; however, it is also possible to subject your rings to excessive force during everyday activities such as working in an office or around the home.
 Repetitive impacts of lower intensity can also result in damage over a prolonged period.

 Surface wear can be minimised by taking care when handling any hard or sharp objects or surfaces.
 Examples include metal handrails or door handles, stone worktops, the sharp corners of metal objects (for example filing cabinets) and metal-handled tools or instruments such as keys.